-As the first mission of the Asclepios projet, Asclepios I is the first stone on which the rest will be built.
-It serves both to accomplish the project’s goals as it demonstrates the viability of student led analogue missions.
+As the first mission of the Asclepios project, Asclepios I lays the foundation on which the following missions will be built.
+It serves to accomplish the project’s goals as it demonstrates the viability of student led analogue missions.
 This mission serves the purpose of testing the structure chosen for an Asclepios analogue mission but also the project structure itself.
 It is also oriented towards an ecological and sustainable approach.
 This is underlined by multiple choices ranging from alimentation to the construction of base structures.

 Location : Nagra's Grimsel Test Site